Here are a few basic rules for adding posts to your website.

 Categories are a general classification that help users navigate the topics.
 Good examples of categories might include: News, Photos, Videos, Specials, Job Listings, Product Reviews, Glossary, FAQs, etc.

-- Categories and Tags should not overlap — categories are a general classification and tags are more specific.
+- Categories and Tags should not overlap — Categories are a general classification and Tags are more specific.
+You should never have the exact same prhases in both Categories and Tags.

-- Only use two or three Tags per post.
+- Only use two or three RELATED Tags per post.
+(Tags should always pertain to the articles they are assigned to.)

 Blog Post Worksheet